-Throughout her young adult life, Amanda Morse has worked entirely in the nonprofit food sector.
+Throughout her young adult life, urban farmer Amanda Morse has worked entirely in the nonprofit food sector.
 In college, she designed an interdisciplinary major in sustainable food systems.
 She worked 2 years in a youth garden project for Americorps, and 4 years in education with Food Bank, also running one of their demonstration food gardens.
 When she moved to Portland, Oregon, she was ready to apply her skills in a new direction.

 Knowing she wanted to live in the city, Morse decided to become an urban farmer.
 She began researching vacant plots of land in the city using Google Maps and other online resources to contact prospective property owners about leasing their land.
 When the owner of the Tropicana Barbecue restaurant in North Portland responded favorably, in the winter of 2011, Morse was able to begin transforming the ¼ acre parcel adjacent to the restaurant into her Blue House Greenhouse Farm.

 The land had been vacant since 1967 after a chemical warehouse on the property burnt to the ground, and over the years gained local notoriety as mistakenly being on the Superfund list.
 Working with the Local Department of Environmental Quality, Morse had the soil tested for heavy metals; it came out essentially clean, meaning she says, the recorded amounts were well below average residential levels.